mykhani/system-verilog-processor-design/README.md

 | 4-bit opcode (0111) | 4-bit immediate val   |
 +---------------------+-----------------------+
 ```
-JMP instruction changes the program counter to the current PC value plus
+JMP instruction changes the program counter to the absolute address specified by
-the 4-bit immediate offset.
+the 4-bit immediate value.
 For example:
 ```
- JMP 4'b1010 results new PC = curr PC + 4'b1010
+ JMP 4'b1010 results new PC = 4'b1010
 ```

 ### BEQ